vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 VP (folio 125 a).
 Gundicā-yātrā-Vide H. of Dh. vol. IV. pp 700-701.
 On As. su.

 2 with or without Pusya-naksatra; GK 186.
 Gunāvāptivrata—begin on Phā, śu.
-1; for one year; Siva; on
+1; for one year; Śiva; on

-four days worship of images of Aditya, Agni, Varuna and the moon ( as forms of Siva) in order, the first two being the fierce forms and the last two the mild forms of Siva and snāna (bath) on these days with different substances; also homa on four days with wheat, sesame, corn and barley; to subsist on milk; Vi.
+four days worship of images of Aditya, Agni, Varuna and the moon ( as forms of Śiva) in order, the first two being the fierce forms and the last two the mild forms of Śiva and snāna (bath) on these days with different substances; also homa on four days with wheat, sesame, corn and barley; to subsist on milk; Vi.
 Dh.
 III.
 137. 1-13 ( quoted by HV II.

 499-500 ).
 Guruvrata-Begin on a Thursday with Anuradhā naksatra;